sarafiskray/sarafiskray.github.io/djaze.md

 **Project Description:**
 DJAZE is an iOS application designed to give everyone a voice when it comes to music selection at bars or parties.
 It includes a live song request system, using the Spotify Web API and Firebase Firestore, as well as a democratic upvote and downvote feature.
 It is a two-sided system, with pages for both DJs/hosts and regular users.
 DJAZE is still under development as there are a few features we are still looking to add.

-You can view the GitHub Repository [here](https://github.com/sarafiskray/DJAZE).

 ## Code Samples:

-Here are some examples of functions that I wrote in Swift.
+Here are a couple examples of functions that I wrote in Swift.

 The first is the **search** function, where the entire Spotify database is queried based on a search term, and the top three results are placed on buttons, ready to be selected.